SU-CS308-22FA/Team-16-FanHub/README.md

 You can download the source code by pressing “Code” located in the top right of the website and click “Download ZIP”

-After downloading the file you should open the code editor of choice and run the following commands: …………..BURAYI TAMAMLA…………
+After downloading the file you should open the code editor of choice and run the following commands in web folder: flutter run

 ## Directory Structure:  ………..BURAYI TAMAMLA………